tobias-weiss-ai-xr/opendesk-edu/docs/migrations.md

 ## Disclaimer

-Starting with openDesk 1.0, we aim to offer hassle-free updates/upgrades.
+When upgrading openDesk, two types of migrations may be required:

-Therefore, openDesk contains automated migrations between versions which reduces the need for manual interaction.

-These automated migrations have limitations in the sense that they require a certain openDesk version to be installed, effectively resulting in a forced upgrade path.
-This is highlighted in the section [Automated migrations](#automated-migrations).
+- **Automated migrations between versions**, which reduce the need for manual intervention.
+These migrations have limitations: they require specific openDesk versions to be installed, which effectively enforces a defined upgrade path.
+See [Automated migrations](#automated-migrations) for details.

-Manual checks and possible actions are also required by openDesk updates, they are described in the section [Manual checks/actions](#manual-checksactions).
+- **Manual checks and actions**, which are described in [Manual checks/actions](#manual-checksactions).

 > [!important]
-> Please be sure to _thoroughly_ read / follow the requirements before you update / upgrade and assure that
-> you are reading the correct version of this document (change branch / version if necessary).
+> Please read and follow these requirements _thoroughly_ before starting an update or upgrade, and make sure you are viewing the correct version of this document (switch branch or version if necessary).
+Always run your backup procedure before beginning an upgrade, as rollbacks may require restoring from backup due to non-reversible database changes within applications.

 > [!warning]
-> We assume that the PV reclaim policy is set to `delete`, resulting in PVs getting deleted as soon as the related PVC is deleted; we will not address explicit deletion for PVs.
+> Depending on your PV reclaim policy, you may need to clean up PVs manually once the related PVCs are no longer in use.

 ## Deprecation warnings